liujingtong/Liu-Portfolio/final_project_proposal.md

 ![](assets/final_project_proposal-83909fd0.jpeg)

 ## Data
 This project will utilize the open-source database found from Kaggle.
-You can view the dataset [here](https://www.kaggle.com/START-UMD/gtd).This is a huge dataset with 100 columns.
+You can view the dataset [here](https://www.kaggle.com/START-UMD/gtd).
+This is a huge dataset with 100 columns.
 At first glance, I plan to use columns with geographic information (latitude and longitude) and timestamps to plot the past terrorist attacks onto a map.

 ## Method and medium
 I would like to use Python libraries like Bokeh and Altair to plot geographic data.
 I also want to explore ways to make the final presentation interactive, enabling the readers to play around the data visualization.